bg117/SysInfo/README.md

 ### Make changes and commit them

-Now, you can fix the code from here (if there's something wrong). **MAKE SURE TO EMPTY THE bin AND obj FOLDERS!**
+Now, you can fix the code from here (if there's something wrong).

 Don't forget to put your name in the CONTRIBUTORS.md file!

-After you're done fixing the code and testing it (and emptying the bin and obj folders), type this into git Bash:
+After you're done fixing the code and testing it, type this into git Bash:

 `git add -A`